Microscopy¶

 return len(self.images_fps)

-"""PLot images in one row."""
+"""Plot images in one row."""

-for i, (name, image) in enumerate(images.items()):
+for i, (name, image) in enumerate(image_masks.items()):

 plt.subplot(1, n, i + 1)

-plt.title(" ".join(name.split("_")).title())
+plt.title(" ".join(name.split("_")))

 if name == "image":